-It’s late at night, and the city is like a child just waking up, rubbing its eyes, yet the lights are still bright.
+It’s late at night, and the city is like a child just waking up, rubbing its eyes, but the lights are still bright.
 The glass door of the convenience store creaks open, and a guy in slippers walks out, holding a can of beer, with water droplets still clinging to it, like a little sprite that just sneaked out of the fridge.
 He looks up at the sky; the moon is hiding behind the clouds, like a shy audience member.
 This can of beer is not for quenching thirst, nor for showing off, but a letter he wrote to himself for tonight.

 The Solo of the Convenience Store